PeterBengtson/SAM-Automating-Forensic-Disk-Collection/README.md

 The appropriate subfolder will be selected and its TOML files processed in alphabetical order.
 This is actually a good structure to adopt for a single system setup as well, as it keeps the root directory uncluttered.

-NB: `diskForensicImageBuilder.yaml` must be installed in all regions you are going to use before this step, and `diskMember` to all accounts in all those regions after this step, just as for a single-region installation.
+NB: `diskForensicImageBuilder.yaml` must be installed in all regions you are going to use before this step, and `diskMember` to all accounts in your main region after this step, just as for a single-region installation.

 ## Activating the Event Rule